 No Glass Cleaner

-Just stick to a safe, non-toxic glass stove top cleaner like this one 😉
+Just stick to a safe, non-toxic glass stove top cleaner like one above 😉

 Just Say No To Chemical Cleaning Products